ku-sldg/asp-libs/README.md

 This repository will hold example ASP implementations, interface descriptions, and other documentation/tutorials for writing new ASPs and integrating them into larger attestation workflows.

+## Testing

+Use the `test_req.json` file and execute `./bin/<your_asp> "$(cat test_req.json)"`
+to test out how your asp will respond to input.

+NOTE: You will need to make sure you are doing the strings surrounding the input json (otherwise it won't be escaped properly).

 ## common_files

 This has some stub/example public/private keys.